yetanalytics/flint/doc/update.md

 Reference: [3.2.5 ADD](https://www.w3.org/TR/2013/REC-sparql11-update-20130321/#add)

 The `:add` update appends data from a source to a target graph.
-Both the `:add` and `:to` clauses consist of either an IRI or prefixed IRI or the `:default` keyword.
+Both the `:add` and `:to` clauses consist of either an IRI, prefixed IRI or the `:default` keyword.

 The example:
 ```clojure